pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 but our Code for 🐢 Write
 always guesses the Turtle won't move, which is laughably wrong

+#### Pathnames have an obvious meaning

+We should let you call Logo Scripts, and give them arguments

+To get started,
+we can call ImportLib on an empty File and then patch the Script into that new Module and call it

+I'm guessing this is easy to start, and only difficult to finish.
+A first testcase could be

+    ../demos/mtm-titlecard.logo

+And we should let you type just

+    mtm-titlecard.logo

 #### Random, and not repeatable